shiomachisoft/PicoJig/README.md

 Contains PicoJig-WL and PicoJig.
 Please refer to the manual for usage.
 The manual is available in English and Japanese.

-The firmware source code is not public.
-The PC app source code is public.

 **PicoJig-WL**
 The microcontroller board uses Raspberry Pi Pico W.